gwforg/gwf/docs/guide/tutorial.rst

     Scheduling target MyTarget
     Submitting target MyTarget

-*gwf* schedules and then submits ``MyTarget`` to the pool of workers you started in the other terminal window.
+*gwf* schedules and then submits ``MyTarget`` to the local scheduler you started in the other terminal window.

 This says that *gwf* considered the target for execution and then decided to submit it to the backend (because the output file, ``greeting.txt``, does not